-Lots of ink was (figuratively) spilled in the digital media world a few weeks back talking about the implementation of stack rankings at Yahoo.
+Lots of ink was (figuratively) spilled in the digital media world talking about the implementation of stack rankings at Yahoo.
 Was this Marissa Mayer’s second fumble when it comes to employee management?
-You remember the first (well debated) fumble being the work-from-home kerfuffle earlier this year.
+You remember the first (well debated) fumble being the work-from-home kerfuffle.
 While the true impact on their workforce and, ultimately, corporate performance certainly cannot be seen immediately, that hasn’t stopped people from discussing it and, generally, panning their decision to implement stack rankings.

 And in an interesting twist... the news came the same week it was revealed that Microsoft stopped that same practice.
 So what's this all about?

 So let’s talk about what stack ranking is… at its simplest, it’s what the name implies.
 You stack every one of your employees.

 Under these, like most performance systems, those at the top get the accolades, bonuses, promotions; those at the bottom, well, they see the opposite.
 This certainly seems reasonable.
 Determine your top performers and reward them.
 Perhaps part ways with your poorest performers.
 Simple, right?